Morphic fields: Resonance w/Cesco

 Categories: Papers

-This is what happened as I listened to the Los Angeles-based radio station KPFK one morning after I had settled into a new studio in Topanga.
-I had the urge (eros) to turn on the radio before work at the time I usually shower.
+One morning after having settled into a newly built green studio under oak trees in beautiful Topanga, I had the urge to turn on the Los Angeles-based radio station KPFK at the time I usually shower before going to work.
 The voice I heard was Malik Rahim talking about the Common Ground Collective in New Orleans.
-I sensed that I was supposed to go to their website without delay.
+I sensed that I was meant to go to the Common Ground website without delay.
 I scrolled around and found a listing for a job posted there.
-As I read the description for a scribe that was needed, I knew that all of my skills, desires, and talent filled the need as never before.
+The description for a scribe satisfied all of my skills, desires, and talent.
 Pleasure and disbelief flooded me.
 I sent an email to Francesco.
-In response, I was grilled like a steak, well-done, just like one of the meaty volunteers that would arrive and go continuously.
-Francesco asked me to create a website to upload the Post-Katrina Portraits that he had slaved over for the past year since the two weeks after Hurricane Katrina.
-It was not what I originally wanted to do, although I knew I would say yes.
-Ideally, it would permit me to do my fieldwork from home and allow me to keep my job at Rocketdyne (necessary to pay for school tuition).
-I knew this was not just a coincidence because there was a quality of presence other than I am used to, like invisible sparks were coming off me.
+In response, I was grilled with questions.
+Francesco asked me to create a website to upload the Post-Katrina Portraits that he had slaved over for the past year since two weeks after Hurricane Katrina.
+It was not what I wanted to do, but I knew I would say yes.
+This actually permitted me to do my fieldwork from home and allowed me to keep my day job at Rocketdyne (which was necessary to pay for school tuition).
+There was a quality of presence other than I am used to, an aliveness like invisible sparks coming off me.

 1) It refers to a level of, or in, the unconscious which is completely inaccessible to consciousness.